PROGRAM OF PRESENTATIONS

 The history of Ireland is written in stone and a deep and diverse history it is.
 Sunny is familiar with the myriad aspects of that history as well as with contemporary manifestations of the art and craft of stonework.
-Sunny is an excellent photographer as well so we can expect a richly illustrated survey of Irish stonework.
+His passion for stonework, its importance in the Irish landscape and his skills as a photographer means we can expect a richly illustrated survey of Irish stonework.

 AND OTHERS,To Be Announced

 aka The EIGHT MINUTE SHOW-AND-TELL

 SHARE YOUR WORK. . . .
 GET FEEDBACK FROM YOUR PEERS

 The PRESENTATIONS will take place in the AFTERNOONS, In the EVENINGS, after dinner we will reassemble in the meeting hall and enjoy short presentations by our fellow artisans.

 ALL SYMPOSIUM PARTICIPANTS are encouraged to select twenty (20) images of STONEWORK and/or STONE ART—your own work—or from your region—or from your travels.
 You are to present these images when you register..

 Later, at a point in the schedule determined by chance, your images will be shown, each one for twenty (20) seconds.
 You will have the opportunity to comment on the photos and answer questions as they are being shown.
 And afterward, of course

 This will amount to an exposition of what we STONEFOLKS are doing, and what interests us.
 A selection of the images shown will be published in STONEXUS Magazine and/or the STONEZINE (with the permission of those who submitted them).